 Puffins might just be Iceland’s most charming creatures.
 With brightly coloured beaks and a flying style that would catch your eye, hundreds of tourists flock to Iceland during puffin season to try to catch a glimpse.
 But finding puffins in Iceland is as much planning as it is chance.
 Maximise puffin potential at one of the best seabird-spotting locations in the country - Látrabjarg.

-Its highest peak stretches some 441 meters into the air, making it the ideal location for flocks of seabirds of all kinds to nest.
+Its highest peak stretches some 1,447 feet (441 metres) into the air, making it the ideal location for flocks of seabirds of all kinds to nest.
 Whether you’re in the Westfjords for the stunning hiking opportunities, the abundance of wildlife or on your very own road trip, the Látrabjarg puffins make for a charming stop.

 Puffin Watching at Látrabjarg

-Other areas in Iceland also attract puffins and other sea birds, including the Westman islands to the south and the appropriately named Puffin Island in Husavik.
+Other areas in Iceland also attract puffins and other sea birds, including the Westman Islands to the south and the appropriately named Puffin Island in Husavik.

-Dos and Don'ts for Visitors
+Dos and Don'ts for Visitors to Látrabjarg

-While we understand that you want to get as close as you can to the birds, for pictures or the best angles, it’s critical that visitors to Látrabjarg are careful and considerate of their environment.
+While we understand that you want to get as close as you can to the birds, either for pictures or the best angles, it’s critical that visitors to Látrabjarg are careful and considerate of their environment.
 Responsible travel is encouraged all across Iceland, and more so than ever in seabird territory.
 Here are a few points to remember while on the bird cliffs in the Westfjords, or anywhere in Iceland that’s rich with wildlife.

 This should be an absolute no-brainer.
 Puffins have an oily coating that helps to keep them waterproof when out at sea.
 Human touch can rub this away, leaving them vulnerable when they most need protection.

-Don’t get too close.
 Remember that this is their land, not yours, that you’re encroaching on.
-Don’t stick your camera lenses in their faces and keep a safe distance to prevent disturbing nests or scaring the birds.
+Don’t stick your camera lenses in their faces, keep a safe distance to prevent disturbing nests or scaring the birds.

-Be careful of the cliff edge.
 Puffins burrow beneath the ground, so while the ground may look sturdy, be vigilant in staying back from the cliff’s edge.
 There should be a white line drawn in the terrain which you should refrain from crossing.

-How to get to Látrabjarg
+How to Get to Látrabjarg Cliffs